Transitions in Dynamic Point Labeling: Introduction

-We aim to identify types of transitions that try to achieve the following goals. \begin{description} \item[\GoalOverlapas -- Minimize overlaps] While the two labelings are overlap-free, overlaps can occur during the transition from \Labeling{1} to \Labeling{2}.
+\begin{description} \item[\GoalOverlapas -- Minimize overlaps] While the two labelings are overlap-free, overlaps can occur during the transition from \Labeling{1} to \Labeling{2}.
 When too many overlaps happen at the same time, certain labels may (almost) completely disappear behind others during a transition, which defeats the purpose of the transition: allowing users to follow changes in the labeling.
-Thus, those overlaps should be avoided as much as possible, by, for instance, adjusting the movement direction of labels, as shown in Figure~\ref{fig:transition-goal-visualization}a. \item[\GoalDuration -- Minimize transition duration] Our main goal is to show a map in a (mostly) static state.
+Thus, those overlaps should be avoided as much as possible, by, for instance, adjusting the movement direction of labels, as shown in \cref{fig:transition-goal-visualization}a.
+After all, we see transitions as a way of interpolating between two overlap-free labelings, and, therefore, should aim at minimizing the overlaps during the interpolation. \item[\GoalDuration -- Minimize transition duration] Our main goal is to show a map in a (mostly) static state.
 However, we do not want to instantly swap \Labeling{1} for \Labeling{2}, since the user will have difficulties tracking all changes~\cite{Rensink.1997}.
 Though, a transition that takes too long can also cause users to lose attention~\cite{Nielsen.1993}.
 Hence, we want transitions that can be completed in a short amount of time.
-This can be achieved by disallowing detours, as in Figure~\ref{fig:transition-goal-visualization}b, or by performing the changes simultaneously. \end{description}
+This can be achieved by disallowing detours, as in \cref{fig:transition-goal-visualization}b, or by performing the changes simultaneously. \end{description}

-Note that ideally, one would also try to minimize the number of moving labels, as studies have showed that the amount of information humans can process is limited~\cite{Miller.1956}.
-However, in this paper, we assume that we are given the new labeling \Labeling{2}, which thus dictates the labels that have to move.
-Therefore, we see the task of computing a \emph{stable} labeling \Labeling{2}, i.e., one where only a few labels move, as an interesting research question in its own right.
+Note that ideally, one would also try to minimize the number of moving labels, as studies have shown that the amount of information humans can process is limited~\cite{Miller.1956}.
+However, in this paper, we assume that we are given the two labelings \Labeling{1} and \Labeling{2}, which thus dictate the labels that have to move.
+Therefore, we see the task of computing a \emph{stable} labeling \Labeling{2}, i.e., one in which only a few labels move, as an interesting research question in its own right.
+Furthermore, we focus on optimizing the transition \emph{between} the labelings and assume for the remainder of this paper that the challenging task of computing a good labeling is solved separately.